piotrfijol/Isntagram/README.md

 - **R**eact
 - **N**odeJS

-MERN stack for short.
 I chose this stack mainly because it is something I'm the most familiar with.
 Main focus here was to gain as much of general and practical knowledge as I possibly can.
 That is also a reason why I didn't choose to use f.e.
 PassportJS to handle authentication or
 MaterialUI, bootstrap to build this web app way faster.
-I was considering MaterialUI because of its Skeleton component(data placeholders) but I made my own custom CSS placeholder eventually.
 If it wasn't the need to practice things like component design I would definitely chose those battle-tested libraries and frameworks unless the website needs a "personal touch" to it.

 ## Results